Fun facts

 3

-Herbarium Croaticum is listed in the Registry of Cultural Heritage of the Republic of Croatia, as a temporarily protected cultural heritage by the Decision of the City Institute for the Conservation of Cultural and Natural Heritage from 2019.
-The collection is a reflection of continuous botanical activity since the 19th century onward, with immense cultural and historical importance of national dimensions.
+Herbarium Croaticum (ZA) was listed in the Registry of Cultural Heritage of the Republic of Croatia, as a temporarily protected cultural heritage by the Decision of the City Institute for the Conservation of Cultural and Natural Heritage from 2019.
+As the temporary protection expired in 2023, both ZA and ZAHO collections were evaluated and finally permanently protected as cultural heritage of the Republic Croatia.
+The collections are a reflection of continuous botanical activity since the 19th century onward, with immense cultural and historical importance of national dimensions.

 3